Shamir-Lab/3CAC/README.md

 # Usage

+## 1. Input
 3CAC requires the following input files:

 **(1) Contig file in "fasta" format:** a set of contigs to be classified.